-- The Downtown lacks a critical mass c retail and commercial uses - 2.
-Declining physical environment has signs of neglect of buildings and public spaces - Lack of universal physical access to many storefronts - 4.
-Lack of streetscaping - Lack of wayfinding signage connecting pedestrians/tourists to the waterfront - Lack of pedestrian/cycling trails to nearby parks - De La Salle Park and Sibbald Point Provincial Park - 7.
+- 1. The Downtown lacks a critical mass of retail and commercial uses - 2.
+Declining physical environment has signs of neglect of buildings and public spaces - 3.
+Lack of universal physical access to many storefronts - 4.
+Lack of streetscaping - 5.
+Lack of wayfinding signage connecting pedestrians/tourists to the waterfront - 6.
+Lack of pedestrian/cycling trails to nearby parks De La Salle Park and Sibbald Point Provincial Park - 7.
 Strengthen the relationshiop between the BIA and the Town and consider coordinating with the BIAs of Sutton and Uptown Keswick (when established)

-74 georginaCowntown community improvement plan
+74 georgina downtown community improvement plan 75